 Namibia just doesn’t eat electronics, though.
 I can’t count the number of people we saw changing their tires on the Namibian roads.
 The main roads in Namibia are paved, but the vast majority are gravel, sand, and salt.
 Add to that some heavy corrugation and it is a recipe that will eat away at car tires.
 Long story short, always travel with an extra spare tire in Namibia.
 Keeping an eye on the tires is also crucial many unknowing tourists shred their tires because they fail to watch the tires, driving on them once they’ve gone flat.

-The Namibian Dollar equals the South African Rand
+Namibia Travel Tip #7: The Namibian Dollar = South African Rand

 Namibia is part of the Common Monetary Area along with South Africa, Lesotho, and Swaziland.
 The Namibian Dollar is 1:1 with the Rand.
 This means the South African Rand is widely accepted in Namibia.
 We rarely had trouble using our credit cards in Namibia, so make sure to pick a good travel card and rack up those points.

 Namibia is a land of natural beauty.
-The landscapes in Namibia have an ability to make a traveller feel small.
-The landscapes at times feel other worldly.
+The landscapes in Namibia have the ability to make a traveler feel small.
+The landscapes at times feel otherworldly.
 It is a land of extreme contrasts as the Namib Desert goes from a fiery warm in the day to a deathly cool at night.
 And when the lights go out at night a fireworks display of stars comes out on display.

 We had spent two weeks in Southern Namibia and completely forgot what trees even looked like.
 All we saw were desert sands and boulders.
 However, when you arrive in the North, or the small section of Namibia called the Caprivi Strip, life flourishes.
 Namibia isn’t all dry desert, you just have to travel a little bit further and explore!